 Obesity in cats can be hugely detrimental to health which is why knowing when your pet is carrying excess weight is so important.
+Amongst other things, obesity can be hugely detrimental to your cat's joint health, making pain-free movement difficult.
 Sometimes, particularly when weight gain is gradual, you get so accustomed to seeing your pet looking a certain way that you don’t stop to question it.

 According to International Cat Care, between 39 and 52 per cent of cats in the UK are overweight or obese.
 A cat is typically classified as ‘overweight’ when they are 10 to 19 per cent heavier than their ideal weight.
 Obesity comes when the weight exceeds 20 per cent more.

 Although it is always best to get your cat examined by a vet if you suspect they are overweight, there are things you can look out for yourself.
 You can also feel to see if your cat is chunkier than he should be, and here’s how:

 - Have a look at your cat side-on.
 You shouldn’t be able to see the ribs, but you should be able to feel them.
 If you find you have to press quite firmly on the ribcage before feeling anything, your cat is overweight.

 - Viewing your cat side-on should also reveal the ‘abdominal tuck’ which is where the ribcage tapers to the hips.
 If there is no evident taper behind the ribs and the torso is square, your cat is probably overweight.